jhrush/UPNixConnect/README.md

 ## Additional Guides:

-Also note that yubico-piv-tool will need to be installed for smartcard use.
+Also note that yubico-piv-tool and libpam-yubico will need to be installed for smartcard use.

 It is found at: https://developers.yubico.com/yubico-piv-tool/Releases/

 Simply install yubico-piv-tool by following directions.

+If available in your distro's repo simply issue

+> sudo apt install yubico-piv-tool
+> sudo apt install libpam-yubico

-In your preferred browser specify the libykcs11.so located at /usr/lib/libykcs11.so as a security device.
+In your preferred browser specify the libykcs11.so located at /usr/local/lib/libykcs11.so as a security device.

 Guide for Firefox: https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/PKCS11/Module_Installation